-Are you asking the right questions and taking steps to future proof your organisation as we move through the phases of Covid19 lock down and reopening?
+Restructuring your business now could be the key difference between success and failure in this next phase.
+Are you asking the right questions and taking steps to future proof your organisation for the medium and long-term?

 Whether you operate in a sector that has been positively or negatively impacted by the pandemic, you will have had to change your modus operandum.

 Due to the speed of such unprecedented events, many of us have survived the past few months through reactive, pragmatic decision making, however many of our operating models and organisation designs are not sustainable to meet the longer-term business impacts of Covid19.

 - What?
 What is happening?
 What trends are you experiencing (e.g. clients, revenue, costs, supply chain)?
 What do you need to stop doing?

 - So What?
 What is the impact of these answers on your organisation?
 What from your pre-Covid19 design serves you and what do you want to do differently?
 What strategies, values or decisions have been changed during this period?